Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Results

 \subsection{Theoretical predictions for different experimental values}

-As shown, our mesoscopic model equipped with soft trade-offs is able to explain both the repeatability and variability observed in the experiments.
-Can it also be employed to make theoretical predictions?
-To do so, we computed the branching-feasibility plots for experimental conditions that are different from those reported in the available experiments (see Fig.\ref{fig:Result3}).
+As demonstrated, our model incorporating stochastic trade-offs effectively accounts for both the repeatability and variability of evolutionary branching observed in experimental data.
+Additionally, it provides insights into the regions in phenotypic space where branching is more likely to occur through the previously mentioned branching feasibility plots.
+In this section, we illustrate how these plots can be interpreted to make theoretical predictions regarding the emergence of branching under different experimental conditions.

-First of all, Fig.\ref{fig:Result3}a-c shows clearly how higher concentrations of glucose in the environment supplying the chemostat, $G_0$, imply in general a larger likeliness for branching to occur.
-Indeed, we verify this in Fig.\ref{fig:Result3}d.
-As in Fig.\ref{fig:Result2}b-c, we use for the three different environments a certain soft trade-off whose average curve produces deterministic branching at a selected point.
-As one can clearly see in the histogram, the higher is the supply of glucose, the larger the amount of realizations that undergo evolutionary branching.
-Moreover, the similarity in the shape of the contour pattern with the one in Fig.\ref{fig:Result2}a is related to the fact that the proportion of available acetate (i.e. $\beta$ in this case) is the same as in that case.
+In particular, Fig.\ref{fig:Result3}a-c clearly illustrates that higher concentrations of glucose in the environment supplying the chemostat ($G_0$) generally increase the likelihood of branching.
+This is further verified in Fig.\ref{fig:Result3}d.
+Similar to Fig.\ref{fig:Result2}b-c, we use the same stochastic trade-off parameters for the three different environments whose average curve induces deterministic branching at a selected point.
+As evident in the histogram, the higher the glucose supply, the greater the number of realizations that undergo evolutionary branching.
+Moreover, the similarity in the contour pattern shape to that in Fig.\ref{fig:Result2}a is attributed to the fact that the proportion of available acetate (i.e. $\beta$ in this case) remains the same.

-On the other hand, if an acetate concentration, $A_0$, is added to the media supplying the chemostat (Fig.\ref{fig:Result3}e-g), the pattern in the contour plot shifts, and the likeliness of having branching increases to some degree but in different areas.
-The shifting takes place because the added concentration of acetate increases the proportion of available acetate (i.e. $\beta+A_0/G_0$).
-Again, we compare the amount of realizations that undergo branching for the same soft trade-off in the three different environments in Fig.\ref{fig:Result3}h, showing that the case with higher supply of acetate is more likely to undergo branching.
+On the other hand, if an acetate concentration, $A_0$, is added to the medium supplying the chemostat (Fig.\ref{fig:Result3}e-g), the pattern in the contour plot shifts, and the likelihood of branching increases in different areas of the phenotypic space.
+This shift occurs because the added acetate concentration increases the proportion of available acetate (i.e. $\beta+A_0/G_0$).
+Fig.\ref{fig:Result3}h shows the number of realizations that undergo branching for the same stochastic trade-off in the three different environments, demonstrating that environments with higher acetate supply are more likely to experience branching.

-Finally, one can appreciate that the dilution rate $D$ is also a relevant parameter for the emergence of branching (Fig.\ref{fig:Result3}i-k).
-In particular, higher values of $D$ dramatically reduce the possibilities of having branching as illustrated in Fig. \ref{fig:Result3}l.
+Finally, it becomes clear from Fig.\ref{fig:Result3}i-k that the dilution rate is also a crucial parameter for the emergence of branching.
+Specifically, higher values of $D$ significantly reduce the likelihood of branching, as illustrated in Fig. \ref{fig:Result3}l.